pegahkh/FlowerShop/README.md

 * UserName:admin
 * Password:password

-And he can add new items and see the list of Orders Costumers they can buy the Items.
+And he can add new items and see the list of Orders.
+Also Costumers can buy their Favorite Items.